 - two-cell sewage lagoon, with each cell encompassing 114,000 sq. meters, which is capable of servicing 4,568 permanent residents;

 - administration and maintenance of a Regional Airport , that includes a paved runway and water base;

-- ongoing drainage projects along 1,377 kilometers of municipal drains;
+- ongoing drainage projects along 1,377 kilometres of municipal drains;

-- financial support towards the Lac du Bonnet Regional Library; Lac du Bonnet Arena; Lac du Bonnet Youth and Community Centers; Municipal Heritage Advisory Committee; and Agassiz Weed District;
+- financial support towards the Lac du Bonnet Regional Library; Lac du Bonnet Arena; Lac du Bonnet Youth and Community Centres; Municipal Heritage Advisory Committee; and Agassiz Weed District;

 - maintenance of five municipal boat launches, numerous parks and eight municipal cemeteries.